IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_website.md

   * at least, 1 post per week DUE at noon on Mondays.
 If it is not posted by noon, you will not receive credit.
   * The majority of the posts should be your own writing (well-composed and proofread for impeccable spelling and grammar).
   * Project Advisor Meeting Documentation (2-4x)
-  * Milestones / Tasks that have been completed
+  * Milestones / Tasks that have been completed (transcribed from your personal kanban)
   * Include who or what was involved.
   * Include images, illustrations, audio, video, snippets of research, ANNOTATED links, etc. relevant to your thesis.
   * If you do not do anything for the week, write **I did not work on my thesis this week.**